nicopico-dev/jsonymize/README.md

 ## Usage
 jsonymize reads data from standard input, anonymizes, then writes to standard output.
-By default all fields are anonymized, however, specific field names can be passed as arguments as shown below.
+By default, all fields are anonymized, however, specific field names can be passed as arguments as shown below.

 Choose fields to anonymize: